 Will you lose your home in a bankruptcy?

 In most cases your family home is not required to be sold to pay your creditors.
-Your equity in your home, however, is considered an asset and you may be required to seek financing equal to the equity, which will be paid to the trustee for distribution among your creditors.
+Your equity in your home, however, is considered an asset and you may be required to seek financing equal to the equity and then pay this amount to the creditors.
 Alternatively, Goldhar may be able to accept payout of the equity amount over time.
 In the event that only one spouse(or homeowner) goes bankrupt, Goldhar will, in most cases, permit the other spouse or homeowner(s) to buy out the bankrupt’s equity share.

-- the amount of your settlement is determined by the Goldhar based upon the value of your assets and your income
+- the amount of your settlement is determined by the Trustee based upon the value of your assets and your income

-- you are required to fulfill certain obligations to Goldhar, including a monthly reporting of your income and expenditures
+- you are required to fulfill certain obligations to the Trustee, including a monthly reporting of your income and expenditures

-- if you have income in excess of the thresholds set by the Superintendent of Bankruptcy, up to 50% of your deemed “surplus” is payable to Goldhar (for distrubiton to your creditors) until you are discharged from bankruptcy
+- if you have income in excess of the thresholds set by the Superintendent of Bankruptcy, up to 50% of your deemed “surplus” is payable to the Trustee until you are discharged from bankruptcy

 - items such as household furniture, clothing and your personal effects are exempt in most cases

-- typically you may keep a car/vehicle, the savings in an RRSP (less any contributions made in the last 12 months), your personal computer, cellphones, etc.
+- typically you may keep a car/vehicle, the savings in an RRSP (less any contributions made in the last 12 months), your personal computer, and cellphone, etc.

-- the debts of your sole proprietorship business would be included in your personal bankruptcy
+- the debts of a sole proprietorship business would be included in your personal bankruptcy

-- the debts of your incorporated business will be addressed if/when the corporation files a Division 1 proposal or bankruptcy.
+- the debts of an incorporated business will be addressed if/when the corporation files a Division 1 proposal or bankruptcy

 - you may not hold the position of Director of a corporation while you are personally an undischarged bankrupt